Shaping chaos in bilayer graphene cavities: Discussion and Conclusion

-In BLG, by contrast, trigonal warping provides a much stronger mechanism that can drive a rapid transition.
-A rotation as small as $0.1^\circ$, corresponding to shifting the lattice by only one kink and producing negligible geometric deformation, is already sufficient to drive the spectrum to Wigner–Dyson statistics.
-At larger rotation angles, edge effects become progressively more important, since the increased armchair content enhances intervalley scattering and the semiclassical reflection rule is no longer expected to apply~\cite{PhysRevB.84.075468}.
-We therefore view the onset of quantum chaos in rotated BLG cavities as the combined outcome of (i) a dominant trigonal-warping mechanism that rapidly destroys the commensurability between the boundary and the bulk dynamics, and (ii) additional edge roughness effects that become increasingly relevant at larger rotation angles.
+In the BLG cavity, by contrast, trigonal warping provides a far more effective mechanism capable of inducing a rapid transition towards chaos.
+A rotation as small as $\theta = 0.1^\circ$ that corresponds to shifting the lattice by only a single kink and causing negligible geometric deformation is already sufficient to drive the spectrum toward Wigner-Dyson statistics.
+At larger rotation angles, edge effects become increasingly relevant: the growing armchair content enhances intervalley scattering, and the semiclassical reflection rule ceases to be a controlled approximation~\cite{PhysRevB.84.075468}.
+We therefore interpret the emergence of chaos in the rotated BLG cavity as the combined result of (i) a dominant trigonal-warping mechanism that promptly destroys commensurability between the boundary and the bulk dynamics, i.e. the mismatch with the warped Fermi surface, and (ii) additional edge-related contributions that gain importance as the rotation angle increases.

-An important exception is the $30^\circ$, where the lattice and boundary become commensurate and edge physics becomes dominant.
-In this geometry, the spectrum shifts back toward quasi-integrable behavior.
-The boundary is closer to a uniform armchair termination, where intervalley physics is enhanced.
-Because our semiclassical model neglects atomistic edge conditions, its bulk-mismatch criterion is not expected to capture this edge-dominated symmetry restoration.
+An important exception occurs at the special angle $30^\circ$, where the lattice and boundary regain commensurability and edge physics becomes dominant.
+In this configuration, the spectrum shifts back toward pseudointegrable behavior.
+The boundary approaches a nearly uniform armchair termination, strengthening intervalley processes.
+Because our semiclassical model neglects atomistic edge conditions, its bulk-mismatch criterion is not expected to capture this edge-driven symmetry restoration.

+As a side note, even though trigonal warping also exists in MLG~\cite{2009relativistic}, it is negligible in the low-energy, Dirac regime relevant here, and the associated anisotropic reflection mechanism is hence strongly suppressed.
+Most MLG cavities and gate-defined quantum dots operate experimentally near the Dirac point, while the higher-energy regime where warping becomes appreciable is less commonly explored~\cite{ge2024direct,Lee2016}.
+An exception may arise in the presence of strong spin–orbit coupling, where Rashba interaction can induce trigonal warping already at low energies~\cite{TrigonalWarpingRashbaSOC}.
+In this regime, however, the Fermi wavelength can approach the lattice scale, rendering lattice effects more pronounced and complicating the semiclassical description.